-- 8.16 Article 47 is a provision relating to, or to matters ancillary to, the authorised development within section 120(3) and is also necessary or expedient to give effect to other provisions in the order within section 120(5)(c) as it is necessary to define the extent of Horizon's powers as harbour authority under the Order. - 8.17 This article establishes Horizon as a competent harbour authority for the purposes of the Pilotage Act 1987.
-Competent harbour authority status will enable Horizon to provide pilotage services within the harbour limits to ensure safety of the harbour under section 1(4) of the Pilotage Act 1987 to the Welsh Ministers.
+8.19 Article 47 is a provision relating to, or to matters ancillary to, the authorised development within section 120(3) and is also necessary or expedient to give effect to other provisions in the order within section 120(5)(c) as it is necessary to define the extent of Horizon's powers as harbour authority under the Order.

+8.20 This article establishes Horizon as a competent harbour authority for the purposes of the Pilotage Act 1987.
+Competent harbour authority status will enable Horizon to provide pilotage services within the harbour limits to ensure of navigation over water), compulsorily or by agreement."
+The Explanatory Notes to the 2008 Act also state that the ancillary matters listed in Schedule 5 are non-exhaustive.

-- 8.18 Precedent for this article can be found in pilotage powers orders, for example in article 2 of the Yorkshire Ouse (Pilotage Powers) Order 1998 (S.I.
+safety of the harbour in accordance with the Pilotage Act 1987.
+Precedent for this article can be found in pilotage powers orders, for example in article 2 of the Yorkshire Ouse (Pilotage Powers) Order 1998 (S.I.
 1998/1272) and article 2 of the Argyll and Bute Council (Pilotage Powers) Order 2007 (Scottish S.I.
 2007/3).